marneylc/prm/README.md

 Please ensure that your code follows our coding standards and includes appropriate tests.
 We appreciate your contributions!

+## Please cite the original paper if used in your work:
+Marney, L., Choi, J., Magana, A. A., Yang, L., Techen, N., Alam, N. M., Brandes, M., Soumyanath, A., Stevens, F., & Maier, C. (2024).
+Liquid Chromatography-Mass Spectrometry Quantification of Phytochemicals in Withania somnifera Using Data-Dependent Acquisition, Multiple-Reaction-Monitoring, and Parallel-Reaction-Monitoring with an Inclusion List. *Front.
+Chem., Sec.
+Analytical Chemistry*, 12, 1003. doi: 10.3389/fchem.2024.1373535

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for more details.

 ## Contact
-For support or to report issues, please file an issue on the GitHub repository.
+For support or to report issues, please file an issue on the GitHub repository or email Luke Marney.